 I knit it for my then-boyfriend, now-husband, who still has it and swears it’s perfect.
 It was my first lesson in realizing that others don’t see the mistakes or, if they do, don’t care.

 Since that first scarf, I’ve dropped stitches, messed up row counts, bungled pattern repeats, and gotten things so badly tangled that the only solution was to frog it and start over.
 In the end, none of it mattered.
 I didn’t lose anything, really, not even time, because time spent knitting is never wasted.
-I gained knowledge and skill.
+I gained knowledge and skill (including learning the importance of knitting with a lifeline!).
 The mistakes were usually fixable.

 Most of the items I made mistakes on were destined to be gifts.
 I gave them to their new owners with a bit of apprehension, knowing how many mistakes were in them.
 Guess what?
 Nobody ever noticed, and if they did, they sure didn’t say anything.
 They were just happy to have something pretty and useful that was made for them with love.